DataTig/DataTig/docs/tutorial/setting-up-site-and-adding-first-data.rst

     python -m datatig.cli build . --staticsiteoutput _site

-This should build fine and in the new `_site` directory that just appeared, you should see some files.
+This should build fine (you will not see any output) and in the new `_site` directory that just appeared, you should see some files.

 We can serve these so they are easy to open in your web browser.

 .. code-block:: bash

-    cd _site
-    python3 -m http.server
+    sh -c "cd _site && python3 -m http.server"

 Now open a web browser and go to http://localhost:8000/